 - Heat oil in a deep pan or wok and fry the doughnuts until they turn golden brown.
 Turn them over halfway through to allow both sides to cook.

-- Once done, remove from oil and drain them on a kitchen paper towel.
+- Once done, remove from oil and drain them on a kitchen paper towel with a slotted spoon or tongs.

 - For the sugar coating, fill the granulated sugar into a small bowl.
 Dip each doughnuts into the sugar on both sides before serving.